 Sometimes working out the imputations can be a very complicated exercise.
 Additionally, it is also important to understand the difference between defamation, abuse and clear subjective opinion.
 For example calling someone ugly is not normally defamation as it is clearly a subjective opinion.
 Similarly, calling someone a bastard is not normally defamation as it is recognised as a common term of abuse.

 Identifying the defamed

-Once it is established that there are possible defamatory imputations, the next question is identification.
+Once you establish that there are possible defamatory imputations, the next question is identification.

-Often this will be easy as the person’s name is in the statement, or their image is shown, but there are other ways to identify someone.
+Often this will be easy as the person’s name is in the statement, or the statement shows their image, but there are other ways to identify someone.

-In the above example, Denzel is not named.
+In the above example, there is no mention of Denzel by name.

-However, despite the lack of name, there is other material that an identification can be based on.
-We know that Denzel is probably based in Fairfield, and that he drives a red Ferrari.
-That may be enough to establish identity – however, Denzel would need to produce at least one witness who read the post (without being told to by Denzel) and recognised that it was about Denzel.
+Despite the lack of name, there is other material upon which someone could base an identification.
+We know that Denzel probably frequents Fairfield, and that he drives a red Ferrari.
+That may be enough to establish identity.
+However, Denzel would need to produce at least one witness who read the post (without being told to by Denzel) and recognised that it was about Denzel.

 The more people that identified the person, the more potential for higher damages (compensation).
 If only one person identifies the person, then the damages they might receive would only be very small.